Infection Control Exam (ICE) Prep and Review for Dental Assistants - On Demand Webinar

 - It is a 3.5 hour infection control prep and review.

-- Unlimited viewing and full control to replay any parts of the webinar ends November 30, 2020
+- Unlimited viewing and full control to replay any parts of the webinar ends two weeks from the date of purchase.

 - Print out the handouts attached to your course confirmation.
 The handout follows webinar.
-Use the ICE Work Sheet, and take practice exam before November 30, 2020
+Use the ICE Work Sheet, and take practice exam.

 What will the Dental Assistant Learn from the Course?